 This trick has worked for me for years, it might as well work for you

-old sucks, and is one of the most annoying condition.
+ommon cold sucks, and is the most annoying type illness.
 Body aches, runny nose, sneezes, fatigue and complete utter misery lasting 10 to 15 days.
 Who needs it?
 But they happen again and again.
 You can’t cure a cold, but you can stop it from spreading once you’re come in contact with the virus; first you need to identify exactly when that happens.

 You might notice a scratchy sensations on the back of your throat that doesn’t go away.
 It is a familiar little lumpy spot.
-I know when I’m getting a cold because I’ve learned how to identify it.
-To use my technique you must learn that too.
+I know when I’m getting a cold because I’ve learned how to identify when is a lumpy cold.

-A cold starts with a scratchy and lumpy spot and slowly moves up your throat going to the sinuses.
-Once it travel up to the sinuses it spreads throughout your body leaving a achy body and a horrible sick feeling we all know and detest.
+A cold usually starts with a scratchy and lumpy spot and slowly moves up your throat going to your sinuses.
+Once it travel up your sinus, it spreads throughout your body leaving an achy body and a horrible sick feeling we all know and detest.
 The trick is to stop it from climbing up your throat.
 And there is a way to do just that.

-There is a chance to halt the infection before it spreads.
+There is an opportunity to halt infection before it spreads.
 The virus is trapped in the nasal passages, usually after someone inadvertently sneeze near you creating a 3 feet diameter spray of droplets filled with viruses.
-Your tonsils and adenoids trap and stop the viruses in your throat area in a attempt to get rid of them.
-You can help your body do the job.
+After you inhale it, your tonsils and adenoids trap and stop the viruses in your throat area in a attempt to get rid of them or block the infection.
+You can help your body to do this task.

 Not all colds enter your body in this way, but is a common case scenario.
 The trick is to destroy the viral spot before it has the chance to spread and go up your sinuses.
 This can be done by applying liquids that will disrupt the virus infectious process.
 Once the soreness and lumpiness are gone, so will the virus.
 This technique works most of the time and your success will depend on how early start and how persistent you are.